JohanYe/IWAE-pytorch/README.md

 <b>AnalyticalIWAE:</b> IWAE calculating loss manually

-<b>PytorchIWAE:</b> IWAE using built-in torch functions to evaluate and calculation loss
+<b>PytorchIWAE:</b> IWAE using built-in torch functions to evaluate and calculation loss.
+Includes example of algorithm very easy to apply to existing VAE (although a bit slower)

 <b>ConvIWAE:</b> An example of convolutional IWAE, not integrated with main script, only as example